 - Impaired use of nonverbal behaviors, including eye contact, body language, and social expressions

-- Narrow interests that are abnormal in intensity and focus (a single TV show, say, or an unusual object, like a vacuum cleaner)
+- Narrow interests abnormal in intensity and focus (for example, a single TV show, the Titanic, or an unusual object such as a vacuum cleaner)

 - Rigid adherence to nonfunctional routines and rituals (following a strict protocol when leaving the house to go to school)

 - Stereotyped repetitive motor mannerisms (pacing, rocking, rubbing a blanket)

 Parents may be slow to pick up the signs of autism enumerated above.
 A child with distinct special interests, like dinosaurs or cloud formations, may seem delightful to an adult, but odd to another 7-year-old.
 When a child goes to preschool, social difficulties become more evident.
 Typically, kids with behaviors associated with AS find it difficult to make friends.
 They have a hard time reading other people or understanding humor.

 Most children with autism want to make friends, but frequently don’t know how.
 Their poor conversation skills and difficulty reading social cues can lead to loneliness or a mood disorder as they go through middle school.

 Getting Evaluated for Autism.
 Parents who suspect that their child has autism should consult with a developmental and behavioral pediatrician, a child psychiatrist, or a psychologist with expertise in the autism spectrum.
 The evaluation typically involves observing your child and talking to you about their development, such as asking questions about your child’s social interaction and communication skills.
 Your child may undergo tests to determine their level of intellect and academic abilities and to assess their current level in speech, language, and visual-motor problem-solving.